aalramadan/TransVisio/README.md

 > Offline Whisper does not require a key but requires downloading a model (e.g., tiny, small) on the first use.

 ![Animation](https://github.com/aalramadan/TransVisio/assets/55710790/c4d47cb7-ca61-4779-ac78-68bd4591d95e)

+## **Disclaimer**
+- **TransVisio** is part of a collaborative research funded by the Abdul Hameed Shoman Foundation (Agreement Number: 230800351). </br>
+- Hosting Institution: The project is hosted by the English Language and Translation Department at the Applied Science Private University. </br>
+- Paper: Abu-Rayyash, H., & Haider, A. S. (2024).
+Introducing Transvisio: A customizable AI-powered subtitling tool.